zinongli/T5577_Raw_Writer/README.md

 `Number of User Blocks: 8`

 in the .t5577 files are derived from the block 0 data when saved.
-So if you want to adjust the configuration, you can simply edit block 0 data, without having to edit the text in the file.
+So if you want to adjust the configuration, you can simply edit block 0 data.
 Or, you can load the data directly and adjust the configuration in the app before writing tags.
+Editing the texts mentioned above wouldn't work.

 You can also save the data you've just loaded and/or configured.